 The town must be saved from the shark by a man who is scared of the water, thus we are exploring the theme of fear.
 As you watch you begin to see themes like survival, love, betrayal, etc.

-As writers we must be very careful when choosing our themes and you will find some help with this here.
+As writers, we should pay attention when choosing our themes and you will find some help with this here.

 We should only choose those themes that interest us hugely.
 If we don’t, we risk abandoning our projects before completion.
 We also risk producing dull, uninspired writing.

-You will not be able to instill your stories with a genuine passion and your story will be no different from thousands of other stories.
+You will not be able to write your stories with a genuine passion and your story will be no different from thousands of other stories.

 Often writers explore similar themes over and over again although they may be writing about different subjects.
 Sometimes we are not even aware of why we choose a particular theme.